Mike Stock: Post-SAW

-In 1993 Stock formed 'Love This Records', and built a brand new multimillion-pound recording studio in London.
-The first record released with 'Love This Records' was a dance cover of the track "Total Eclipse of the Heart".
-It was a worldwide hit for Nicki French, reaching No. 2 in America and No. 1 in seven countries selling over 2 million copies.
-In 1994 Simon Cowell asked Stock to produce the record for the popular kid's TV show 'Mighty Morphin Power Rangers' which was a top 5 hit in the UK.
-Cowell had worked with Stock on previous occasions with artists such as Sinitta, for whom Stock wrote and produced various hits like "Toy Boy" in 1987.
-Stock again collaborated with Cowell in 1993 on the World Wrestling Federation (WWF) album Wrestlemania which spawned the No. 4 hit "Slam Jam".
+In 1993, Stock formed Love This Records, and built a brand new multimillion-pound recording studio in London.
+The first record released via the label was a dance cover of the track "Total Eclipse of the Heart".
+It was a worldwide hit for Nicki French, reaching No. 2 in America and No. 1 in seven countries, selling over 2 million copies.
+In 1994, Simon Cowell asked Stock to produce a song for the kids' TV show Mighty Morphin Power Rangers; the resulting single, "Power Rangers", was a top 5 hit in the UK.
+Cowell had worked with Stock on previous occasions with artists such as Sinitta, for whom Stock wrote and produced various hits (including "Toy Boy") in 1987.
+Stock again collaborated with Cowell in 1993 on the World Wrestling Federation (WWF) album Wrestlemania, which spawned the No. 4 hit "Slam Jam".

-In 1994 Stock produced several artists for Simon Cowell including Kym Mazelle, Jocelyn Brown and Robson and Jerome.
-Their cover of "Unchained Melody" produced by Stock and Aitken became the highest selling non-charity single of the decade, remaining at No. 1 for 7 weeks in 1995 selling 2.5 million copies.
+In 1994, Stock produced several artists for Cowell, including Kym Mazelle, Jocelyn Brown and Robson and Jerome.
+Their cover of "Unchained Melody" produced by Stock and Aitken became the highest selling non-charity single of the decade, remaining at No. 1 for 7 weeks in 1995, selling 2.5 million copies.
 Stock produced a further two No. 1 singles with Robson and Jerome and two No. 1 albums.

-After several years producing hits for Stock's own label 'Love This Records' and with Simon Cowell for BMG/RCA, the structural integrity of Stock's studio became compromised by the tunnelling of the Jubilee Line extension, and the damage forced Stock to pursue legal action against London Underground.
-As a result, Stock was forced to pull out of a joint deal with Cowell and BMG to produce several artists including the band Westlife in 1996.
+After several years of producing hits for Love This Records and with Cowell for BMG/RCA, the structural integrity of Stock's studio became compromised by the tunnelling of the Jubilee Line extension, and the damage forced Stock to pursue legal action against London Underground.
+As a result, Stock was forced to pull out of a joint deal with Cowell and BMG to produce several artists (including the band Westlife) in 1996.